 - Listeners: dozens of data collectors, from simple click recording to deep form listeners or funnel listeners

-All out of the box plugins can be found in the gallery in BlueConic.
-They are so deeply integrated in BlueConic, that most customers don’t even know that they are actually using plugins.
+You can find all out-of-the-box plugins in the gallery in BlueConic.
+The integrations are so deep in BlueConic that most customers don’t even know that they are actually using plugins.
 The most amazing part: if a customer wants to build their own plugin, that’s great too, just start here.

-So, to summarize, the platform part of a CDP is about being an open platform to connect the CDP easily to all kinds of other systems, and to make it as easy as possible to leverage the value in the customer data.
+The platform part of a CDP is about being an open platform.
+The CDP connects easily to other systems, making it easy to leverage the value in the customer data.